 So many of us say But I don’t know if it’s the right time to quit.
 By even toying with the idea, you have already decided.
 The resistance you feel is simply your ego trying to keep you safe in the familiar, even if that familiar place is painful.
 The other part of you that is yearning for something else, something new, something more, something better, that’s the part you should trust.
 That’s your Knowing – the wisest part of you that feels like a gentle tugging in the direction of the path you were meant to follow.

-So, give yourself permission to quit the damn thing.
+So, give yourself permission to quit the damn thing – if you can.
 Even if it’s not the ‘right’ time – consider: when is it ever the right time?
 Especially if it’s hard.
 Free yourself of the internal conflict, but make the decision out of a place of love for yourself, rather than a place of hate and pain.
 It will be hard to choose to do so, but on the other side is the clarity you’ve been needing and deserve to give yourself.
 Imagine who you would be on the other side.
 Are they lying on an inflatable doughnut, bobbing on a pool, sipping a margarita in the sun, living their best life?
 Quite likely.